 4. Finalize your content strategy for the campaign

-Working with influencers brings you a massive scope of creating content across platforms.
+Working with influencers brings you massive scope for creating content across platforms.
 You can conduct giveaways, run whitelisted ads, do an account takeover, or host a live-stream shopping show—the possibilities are endless.

 But these endless possibilities can also complicate your campaign strategy.
 If you’re clueless about what your audience enjoys or prefers, you might miss the mark and get no results.